 What are the protocols when there are persons in your care with positive results?

-Upon confirmation of any positive case in an institution, all potentially exposed staff are notified and all persons in our care that were directly exposed are quarantined, which could include being moved to a cell hall with the best means of isolation.
-Each institution determines the area within their facility most conducive to such isolation procedures.
-Individuals that are quarantined for any contagious disease are quarantined in separate areas.
-Any staff members that report symptoms will be directed to quarantine for 14 days.
+Upon confirmation of any positive case of COVID-19 in an institution, all potentially exposed staff are notified and all persons in our care that were directly exposed to the individual are quarantined, which could include being moved to a cell hall with the best means of isolation.
+Each institution determines the area within its facility most conducive to isolation procedures.

 What is the difference between isolation and quarantine?